-To address the problem with insulin resistance in particular, I believe there are two nutrients that top the charts and can be the most useful.
-These nutrients help to fix problems with blood sugar and insulin.
+To address the problem with Fat Storing Hormone resistance in particular, I believe there are two nutrients that top the charts and can be the most useful.
+These nutrients help to fix problems with blood sugar and Fat Storing Hormone.
 And as a result, they can support improving your mood.

 In my opinion, the two best minerals for depression support are: